smartSenseSolutions/Gaia-X-Compliance-Service/README-developer.md

 - **REGISTRY_URL** - link to your hosted registry or any other trusted registry.
 E.g. `https://registry.gaia-x.eu`
 - **BASE_URL** - the url of the location for the compliance service.
 This is used to generate the did:web of the complaince service instance.
 E.g. `http://localhost:3000`
 - **APP_PATH** - the path the compliance service is available on. .
 E.g. `/demo`.
 Note that you have to modify the `BASE_URL` yourself to match with `APP_PATH`
+- **production** - Whether this app is running in production mode.
+Will enable additional checks on payloads

 ---
 **NOTE**